gulpp/gulpp.github.io/README.md

 2. [Law] Establish term limits, esp. for federal judges incl. those who serve on the Supreme Court of the United States SCOTUS.
 Eliminate lifetime terms (life tenure).
 - This is a test 1
 - This is a test 2
-- This is a test 3
+- This is a test N
 3. To be continued...